 Copyright 2018 Publishers Weekly.

-A visual exploration of how to embrace emotion at work and become more authentic and fulfilled while staying professional.
+A start-up culture blogger and the illustrator of the Out of the Office webcomic present a visual exploration of how to embrace emotions at work to become more authentic and fulfilled while remaining professional. - (Baker & Taylor)

 Examines how to navigate emotions at work, discussing strategies to be happier and more effective, being honest about feelings without burdening others with deepest problems, talking about emotions without being emotional, and being less passionate aboutthe job. - (Baker & Taylor)

 "A visual exploration of how to embrace emotion at work and become more authentic and fulfilled while staying professional.
 When it comes to emotions at work, there's rarely a happy medium.
 In some offices, your boss might send snaps of her weekend getaway in Vegas, or your coworker might send twenty texts about how Susan ate his clearly labeled lunch...again.
 Other offices are buttoned-up emotional deserts, where crying is only allowed in the bathroom and you suspect your coworkers might be robots.
 Either extreme hurts employee health and productivity.
 Liz Fosslien and Mollie West Duffy take a charming and deeply researched look at how emotions affect our professional lives and how we can navigate emotions at work.
 The modern workplace can be an emotional minefield (Do I shake my boss's hand or give her a hug?
 Did I forget to mute my phone on the conference call?) filled with unwritten rules.
 As our jobs become more collaborative, complex, and stressful, effectively embracing emotion is more important than ever"-- - (Baker & Taylor)

 Next Big Idea Club selection―chosen by Malcolm Gladwell, Susan Cain, Dan Pink, and Adam Grant!

 "A must-read that topples the idea that emotions don't belong in the workplace."